 Ammo is not created equal, and neither are guns.
 Gun “A” may show a preference for a certain brand of ammunition that Gun “B” will not stomach reliably.

-Also keep in mind that different weights and styles of bullet can show markedly different POI compared to similar loads…
+Also keep in mind that different weights and styles of bullets can show markedly different POI compared to similar loads…

 6 – Personalize It